-This short guide complements the Making Change Visible (MCV) Implementers' Resource.
-Its purpose is to make it easier for you to use the Resource with your colleagues or others interested in learning about evaluation-specifically, evaluation of interventions that promote or expand social participation in health (SPH).
-This guide walks you through three different approaches to evaluation training workshops/skills sessions that vary based on the level of instruction needed.
+This short guide complements the Making Change Visible (MCV) Implementer's Resource.
+Its purpose is to make it easier for you to use the Resource with your colleagues or others interested in learning about evaluation- specifically, evaluation of interventions that promote or expand social participation in health (SPH).
+This guide walks you through three different approaches to evaluation training workshops/skills sessions that vary based on the amount of time and level of instruction needed.
 They are: